Mentors

 2. Outside Institutions: Regardless of whether you have a Neurosurgery program at your home institution, experiencing neurosurgery somewhere else is always beneficial.
 Spend some time at a neurosurgery program other than the one at your own institution.
 Talk to neurosurgery residents about their experiences with the interview process and how they ranked programs.
 Ask questions.

-3. Directed Mentorship: By early in your fourth year, you should start actively looking for a mentor who will help guide you through the match process.
-This person is often the Program Director or Chair of your Department but can be any neurosurgeon who expresses interest in advising you through the match process.
+3. Directed Mentorship: By the middle of your M3 year, you should have a mentor who will help guide you through the match process.
+This person is often the Program Director, Chair, Associate Program Director, or Medical Student Director for your home department, but could be any neurosurgeon who is available, experienced as a mentor, and open to advising you.
 Make sure the surgeon you select is intimately involved in the resident selection process, as they are most likely to give good advice.
-Your mentor can help judge the strength of your application and suggest what programs you should apply to.
-It is especially important to have a good mentor if you think your application is not very strong – this person will give you the best assessment of whether it is worthwhile to go through with the process or help you create a back-up plan.
-Towards the end of match season, some mentors will be willing to make phone calls on your behalf to your first choice residency.
+Your mentor can help judge the strength of your application and suggest what programs you should select for visiting rotations and, eventually, applications.
+It is especially important to have a strong, reliable, and honest mentor if you think your application is not very strong —candid feedback will help you determine whether additional resources such as a research year, or a back-up plan may be needed in your situation.
+For all applicants, mentors also provide the critical role of reaching out to your top ranked programs to advocate on your behalf as rank lists are finalized

 There are many resources for mentorship and involvement in organized neurosurgery.